ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 .. note::

-   Remember that any changes will not be saved until you have exited Selector by clicking on the :bbutton:`OK` button.
+   Remember that in standalone mode, any changes will not be saved until you have exited Selector by clicking on the :bbutton:`OK` button.
+When used with Editor, changes from Selector will be saved when the entire test case is saved in Editor.

 All editable fields are *validated* in real time to ensure that only new values of the correct type can be entered.
 When a value is not valid you will see an error message like this: